chenghz4/122B_p2/README.md

 This example uses `jQuery` for making HTTP requests and manipulate DOM. jQuery is relatively easy to learn compared to other frameworks.
 This example also includes `Bootstrap`, a popular UI framework to let you easily make your webpage look fancy.

 You are free to use any technology/tool/framework you want.
+The backend language must be Java.